Future state concept for the scheduling tool.

 We made some key changes to fix this:

-The final design focused on what experts really needed to see—their scheduled hours front and center—with help available when they needed it, but not getting in the way.
+The final design focused on what experts really needed—their scheduled hours front and center—with help available when needed, but not in the way.

 Learnings

-It's hard to separate how much the content changes helped versus all the other design improvements we made, but the overall redesign definitely made things better for experts.
-Now they get:
+It's hard to separate how much the content changes helped versus other design improvements, but the overall redesign definitely made things better.
+Now experts get:

-This project reminded me of something important: good content design isn't about writing perfect copy.
+This project reminded me: good content design isn't about writing perfect copy.
 It's about understanding what people need well enough to know what to tell them, when to tell them, and—maybe most importantly—what to leave out.